CyberSource/cybersource-rest-client-node/docs/InstrumentIdentifierApi.md

 var profileId = "profileId_example"; // String | The id of a profile containing user specific TMS configuration.

-var tokenId = "tokenId_example"; // String | The TokenId of an Instrument Identifier
+var tokenId = "tokenId_example"; // String | The TokenId of an Instrument Identifier.

 var body = new CyberSource.Body1(); // Body1 | Please specify the previous transaction Id to update.